82ND ANNUAL ACADEMY AWARD PREDICTIONS

 Foreign, eh, I’m not feeling Un prophete’s chances.
 It’s a very dry crime ‘epic’ film.
 If Gomorrah cannot make the top 9 with the same vibe (though I liked that one far less), I don’t see Un prophete doing much more.

-The Dude said,
+7. The Dude says:

 “Foreign, eh, I’m not feeling Un prophete’s chances.
 It’s a very dry crime ‘epic’ film.
 If Gomorrah cannot make the top 9 with the same vibe (though I liked that one far less), I don’t see Un prophete doing much more.”